anfe67/EUROBIS-QC/dbworks/IMPORT_WORMS.md

 	"scientificNameID"	ASC
 )
 ```
-**NOTE:** This is extremely important for performance, as it can improve lookup times by a factor of 1000.
+**NOTE:** This is extremely important for performance, as it helps improve lookup times by a factor of 1000.